 - DadsWork Prestonpans – Pantry available for dads.
 Find out more on the DadsWork Facebook page

-- Fa’side Community Larder - A new community pantry is available within the Volunteer Centre East Lothian (VCEL) building at 56 Tranent High Street.
-The pantry will be open 9.30am to 12noon, Monday to Friday and provides non-perishables, fruit and vegetables, fresh products including milk, cheese, yogurts and some baked goods.
+- Fa’side Community Pantry - a new community pantry is available within the Volunteer Centre East Lothian (VCEL) building at 56 Tranent High Street.
+The pantry will be open 10:00am to 2:00pm, Monday to Friday and provides non-perishables, fruit and vegetables, fresh products including milk, cheese, yogurts and some baked goods.

 Haddington and Lammermuir area